Bringing science to life for blind and partially sighted young people

 Curious minds and budding scientists will love these easy, fun science experiments which accompany our Science Experiments tactile and audio book – perfect for bringing STEM to life for blind and partially sighted children.
 Get to grips with slime, test the buoyancy of a Plasticine boat, charm a paper snake using static electricity and tap out a tune with glass bottles.

 If you’re interested in wildlife and conservation, your local Wildlife Trust may have a Kids Nature Club that you could join and their website has lots of ideas for fun activities.
-And if the way the world is made is more your thing, The Geological Society has some brilliant resources on their website and has made some great podcasts you can find on the Fun Kids Radio website.
+And if the way the world is made is more your thing, The Geological Society has some brilliant resources on their website and if you’re after great audio, head over to Fun Kids Radio.